SiriusZYZ/Notes/slbs/hrQA.md

 ## what do you see yourself in five year?

 - Hopefully, I wish I have learned a lot during the following five years, and be able to be a full-stack developer.
 I also picture my self staying at BGC, be an important member of the team, and make a lot of friends here.
 I also wish I could contribute to the open source community.
 I balance my work and life well and keep developing my interest.
+- I also hope that I can learn some management skill at BGC, and be able to do some management job.